 Food should never be held at temperatures between 40 and 140 F. That's because most bacteria will quite happily reproduce in that range.
-It reproduces very slowly, if at all, below 40 and above 140 F. But note, the temperatures at which bacteria is killed varies according to the microbe.
+It reproduces very slowly, if at all, below 40 F and above 140 F. But note, the temperatures at which bacteria are killed varies according to the microbe.

 For example, salmonella is killed by heating it to 131 F for one hour, 140 degrees for a half-hour, or heating it to 167 F for 10 minutes.
 When it comes to killing microorganisms, both heat level and time affect the equation.

 There's also the issue of where the contamination is found.
 E-coli lives in the intestinal tract of animals --not the flesh.
 And the danger is that in the process of butchering a cow or chicken, some of the contents of the intestinal tract may contaminate the exposed flesh.
 That's why it's relatively safe to sear a steak over high heat and still eat it rare or medium rare (125 to 135 F).
 That's also why all ground meat should be cooked to 160 degrees -- because the external flesh and internal flesh are mixed together during grinding.

 Trichinosis, which is a multi-celled parasite and not a bacterium, lives in the muscles and so searing the outside of, say, a pork chop won't kill any organisms in the meat, though it will taste better.